Balance Trainer Glute Bridge exercise demonstration image

 How to Perform

-Lie supine with knees bent and feet resting flat on the dome of the balance trainer, positioned hip-width apart.
-Place your arms flat on the floor beside your body for increased stability.
+Lie supine on the floor with knees bent and feet hip-width apart on the dome side of the balance trainer, arms at sides with palms down.

 Coaching Tips